Punjab FC rope in Nikolaos Topoliatis as new technical director | Goal.com

 He won the championship with K15 in the 2015-2016 season as a coach.
 He also bagged the 2016-2017 championship with K17.
 Whereas, as a technical director, he won the championship with K17 in the 2017-2018 season.

-He will replace Michael Browne who was released earlier this month, as earlier revealed by Goal.
+He will replace Michael Browne who was released earlier this month, as revealed by Goal.

 In July 2019, I-League club Minerva Punjab had agreed to a deal with Round Glass.
 The 2019-20 I-League season also saw Minerva Punjab getting rebranded as Punjab FC, after Round Glass' investment.
 RoundGlass had taken 50 per cent of the club's shares and in March 2020, they bought the remaining shares to complete the takeover.